KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 #### Year-over-Year Growth Analysis

 ##### Strategic Insight:
 The 114% year-over-year revenue growth is exceptional for an established marketplace.
 More importantly, this growth is volume-driven (order count +140%) rather than price-driven (AOV -1%), indicating successful customer acquisition and retention strategies.
-The stable AOV suggests we're maintaining product mix and not chasing high-ticket items at the expense of accessibility.
+The stable AOV suggests we are maintaining product mix and not chasing high-ticket items at the expense of accessibility.

 ##### Run Rate Projection:
 Based on Q3 2018 performance (Jun-Aug), the annualized run rate is R$10.25M, suggesting potential full-year 2018 revenue of R$10-11M if momentum continues.